kaiachain/kaia/kaiax/gov/headergov/README.md

 - _ratification_: votes in an epoch being declared as ratified (accepted).
 - _epoch_: a fixed period for header governance ratification.
 Defined in the genesis block.
 In Mainnet and Kairos, epoch is 604800 blocks (1 week).
 - _epoch index_: the index of the epoch, starting from 0.
 Given a block number `N`, its epoch index is `floor(N / epoch)`.
 In other words, all blocks in `[k*epoch, (k+1)*epoch - 1]` belong to the `k`-th epoch.
-- _effective parameter set at blockNum_: the governance parameter set that are effective when mining the given block.
+- _parameter set at blockNum_: the governance parameter set that are effective when mining the given block.

 ### Header governance